Malahide Castle, Dublin, Ireland

-One of the castle’s most popular spectres is that of the son of the Baron of Galtrim, Lord Galtrim or Sir Walter Hussey.
+One of the castle’s most popular spectres is the son of the Baron of Galtrim, Lord Galtrim or Sir Walter Hussey.
 He was killed in battle during his wedding day in the 15th century.
-He is said to wander the castle at night groaning in pain while pointing to the spear wound on his side.
+He is said to wander the castle at night, groaning in pain while pointing to the spear wound on his side.
 He is a heartbroken ghost because his bride-to-be married his rival immediately after his death.

 There is also Lady Maud Plunkett.
 She appears to castle workers and guests as she did on the day of her marriage to a Lord Chief Justice.
 She would chase her husband’s ghost through the corridors of the castle.